walkingmug/sentiment-analysis-nlp/README.md

 ```

 ## Help
-* If errors such as 'object is not callable' appear, a simple restart to the colaboratory should fix the issure:
+* If errors such as 'object is not callable' appear, a simple restart to the colaboratory should fix the issue:
 ```
 Runtime -> Restart runtime
 ```